 Maybe you’re just friends with someone and your spouse is upset over discovering 200 texts in one day to your coworker.
 You don’t think it’s cheating, but she does.
-Same deal: quit digging.
+Same deal: don’t minimize, deny or hide even more.
 If you turn it around on your spouse for suspecting, you are closing the door to a crucial discussion about marital boundaries.
 Every couple should be able to discuss and figure out what they can and cannot accept in terms of relationships.
 For some “free range” couples, everything may be fair game.
 For others, no emotional connection that is hidden from the other is acceptable without damaging the trust.
 The bottom line is, it’s important for each of you to know and agree on what constitutes a betrayal.
-Here’s a hint: if you’re hiding it, you already know it’s something the other person won’t like.
+Here’s a hint: if you’re hiding it, you already know it’s something your partner will dislike.

 The Bottom Line: Now’s Your Chance

 As crazy and scary as it may sound, the truth is going to help.
 You may have no idea how much extra damage you’re doing by supposedly sparing your partner’s feelings.
 In fact, you are probably just trying to spare your own feelings of fear and guilt.
 If you really want to begin climbing out of that hole and into a better life, it’s time for something new.
 It’s time to stop trying to control your partner with misinformation and let them decide what they want for their own life.